DitoAdriel99/go-monsterdex/README.md

 - User Authentication: Create an account or log in securely.
 - Token-Based Authentication: Secure API endpoints.
 - Monstér Database: Access detailed information about hundreds of Monstér species.
-- Search Functionality: Search for Pokémon by name, type, or other attributes.
+- Search Functionality: Search for Monstér by name, type, or other attributes.
 - Catch & Release: User can catch monster and release.

 ## Tech Specifications